-Figure 8 shows the results for dust layers identified by CALIOP with $\tau < 0.2$ and 4 km $< z{top} < 8$ km.
+Figure 8 shows the results for dust layers identified by CALIOP with $\tau < 0.2$ and 4 km $< z{\rm top} < 8$ km.
 Those layers absorb and reemit the infrared radiation.
 Confidently classified dust IIR signatures are therefore shifted from the clear-sky signatures to the bottom-left quadrant, in good agreement with the dust simulations (Fig. 4b).
 For the ambiguous tropical layers, the IIR signature is outside the clear-sky uncertainty region for only a very small number of layers.
 This number slightly increases in the midlatitudes.

-Simulations of dust IIR signatures in Fig. 4b suggest that a high ( $z{top} > 4$ km) and dense ( $\tau > 1$ ) dust layer could provide a large negative IIR signature.
+Simulations of dust IIR signatures in Fig. 4b suggest that a high ( $z{\rm top}>4$ km) and dense ( $\tau>1$ ) dust layer could provide a large negative IIR signature.
 Observed dense dust case studies over land desert (Chen et al., 2010; Naeger et al., 2013a, b) also confirm the results found with the radiative transfer simulations.
-Then, we propose to check how far from the origin a

-- 265 negative IIR signature of a dust layer can be in the 2-D BTD representation.
-To do that, we select an oceanic region close to a dust source defined as 10° N-38° N and 25° W-65° E that we call the "dust belt".
-Figure 9 shows dust, ice cloud, and liquid cloud IIR BTD signatures for layers with 4 km $< z{top} < 8$ km and $0.2 < \tau < 3$ (corresponding to $z{top}-\tau$ ranges where large IIR signatures from dust can be found).
+Then, we propose to check how far from the origin a negative IIR signature of a dust layer can be in the 2-D BTD representation.
+In order to do that, we select an oceanic region close to dust source defined as 10° N-38° N and 25° W-65° E that we call the "dust belt".
+Figure 9 shows dust, ice cloud, and liquid cloud IIR BTD signatures for layers with 4 km $< z{\rm top} < 8$ km and $0.2 < \tau < 3$ (dense dust layers at higher altitude and/or larger optical depth are virtually impossible).
 We note that dust layers can indeed provide quite large negative IIR BTD signatures.
-We note that these dust IIR signatures do not overlap with those of ice and liquid clouds for such $z{top}-\tau$ ranges making the - 270 discrimination between dense dust layers and cloud layers possible using IIR observations.
+We note that these dust IIR signatures do not overlap with those of ice and liquid clouds for such $z{\rm top}$ - $\tau$ ranges making the discrimination between dense dust layers and cloud layers possible using IIR observations.